csvance/keras-mobile-detectnet/README.md

 Standard loss functions are used for everything other than the bounding box regression, which uses `10*class_true_(ij)*|y_pred_(ij) - y_true_(ij)|` in order to not penalize the network for bounding box predictions without an object present and to normalize the loss against class loss.
 Class loss is binary crossentropy and region loss is mean absolute error.

 #### Optimization
 Nadam is the recomended optimizer.
 A base lr of 0.001 is used, and ReduceLROnPlateau callback reduces it during training.
+Generally the model should converge to an optimal solution within 50 epochs, depending on the amount of training data used.

 ### Inference